MyNameIsAndrew-Mangix/MyNameIsAndrew-Mangix/README.md

-- 👋 Hi, I’m @MyNameIsAndrew-Mangix
+- 👋 Hi, I’m Andrew
 - 👀 I’m interested in tech in general
 - 🌱 I’m currently learning the flavor of the week
-- 💞️ I’m looking to collaborate on anything please I'm desperate
+- 💞️ I’m looking to collaborate on full-stack apps
-- 📫 How to reach me ... my twitter @Andrew_MKII
+- 📫 Want to reach me?
+Try my personal site <link here when hosted> or @Andrew_MKII on twitter!

 <!---
 MyNameIsAndrew-Mangix/MyNameIsAndrew-Mangix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.